simonewebdesign/todolist/README.md

 ---

 Want to collaborate?
-Send us a [pull request](https://help.github.com/articles/creating-a-pull-request) and you'll automatically become a contributor! :)
+Send us a [pull request](https://help.github.com/articles/creating-a-pull-request) and you'll automatically become a contributor.